 Other examples are show, items A-C.

-At any time during the card play phase of the round, once you have accumulated enough resource tokens to pay two of the four rolled resource costs for the Planet Card, you may return those tokens to the central stash and place your colony dome (a spaceship in some print & play copies) on the card, indicating your intent to colonize it.
+At any time during the card play phase of the round, once you have accumulated enough resource tokens to pay two of the four rolled resource costs for the Planet Card, you may return those tokens to the central stash and place your colony dome on the card, indicating your intent to colonize it.

 At the end of the card play phase, if only one colony dome is on the Planet Card, the player who owns that dome adds the world to their Empire by placing it face up next to their Homeworld.

-If both players have their ship on the planet, space combat ensues!
+If both players have a colony dome on the planet, space combat ensues!

 Once the planet has been colonized, return all resource tokens to the central stash and return the two unused Action Cards to the Action Deck before beginning the next round.
 Deal then passes to the other player.

 At the end of the game, the player with the most planets in their empire wins.
-If The Collective reaches four planets, the game ends immediately and neither player wins.
+If The Collective reaches five planets, the game ends immediately and neither player wins.

 Colorblind?
-No problem!
+Me too.
 Note the white dots on the bottom middle of each Action and Planet card.
 1 Dot = Red, 2 Dots = Yellow, 3 Dots = Green, 4 Dots = Blue, 5 Dots = Wild